 District 5 - Philadelphia District Office

-District Director: Tony Bryson
+District Director: Michael Borgen

 Becoming an Authorized Provider

-The BIA website offers the following downloads:
+The EOIR website offers the following:

-When you submit your application package to the BIA, you must also submit a copy of the package to your local USCIS District Office.
-USCIS has developed a checklist to assist in the preparation of your application for accreditation.
-A link to this checklist can be found to the right of this page.
-Additional information on becoming an authorized provider can also be found on USCIS’s “Become an Authorized Provider” webpage.
+When you submit your application package to the EOIR, you must also submit a copy of the package to your local USCIS district office.
+You can also find additional information on becoming an authorized provider on USCIS’ Become an Authorized Provider webpage.

 Comments and Complaints